Languages of Brazil: European immigrant languages

 According to the 1940 census, after Portuguese, German was the most widely spoken language in Brazil.
 Although the Italian immigration to Brazil was much more significant than the German one, the German language had many more speakers than the Italian one, according to the census.
 The census revealed that two-thirds of the children of German immigrants spoke German at home.
 In comparison, half of the children of Italians spoke Portuguese at home.
 The stronger preservation of the German language when compared to the Italian one has many factors: Italian is closer to Portuguese than German, leading to a faster assimilation of the Italian speakers.

-One might compare this to the United States, where a huge wave of German immigrants almost completely switched to English and assimilated more thoroughly than the Italian-Americans.
 Also, the German immigrants used to educate their children in German schools.
 The Italians, on the other hand, had less organized ethnic schools and the cultural formation was centered in church, not in schools.
 Most of the children of Italians went to public schools, where Portuguese was spoken.
 Until World War II, some 1.5 million Italians had immigrated to Brazil, compared to only 250,000 Germans.
 However, the 1940 census revealed that German was spoken as a home language by 644,458 people, compared to only 458,054 speakers of Italian.